Malware

 Backdoors

 A backdoor is software that is designed with some undocumented mechanism to allow someone who knows about it to be able to access the system or specific functions in a way that bypasses proper authentication mechanisms.
 In many cases, they are not designed for malicious use: they may allow a manufacturer to troubleshoot a device or a software author to push an update.
 However, if adversarial parties discover the presence of a backdoor, they can use it for malicious purposes.
+It is common for trojans to contain backdoors as part of the covert component.

 An old, but famous, example of a backdoor is the sendmail mail delivery server.
 The author of sendmail wanted to have development access on a production system that had the program installed so that he can continue to improve it.
 The system administrator refused such access.
 His next release of sendmail contained a password-protected backdoor that gave him access to the system via the sendmail server.
 The password was hard-coded in the program and soon became well-known.
 Robert Morris used the knowledge of this backdoor as one of the mechanisms for his worm to propagate to other systems.
 More recently, in 2014, some Samsung Galaxy phones were delivered with backdoors that provide remote access to the data on the phone.